RichardXiao13/Raytracer/README.md

 * Fix artifacting where certain pixels "blow up" due to NaNs?

-* Fix MicrofacetReflection - Reflections achieved but sampling looks wrong?
+* Fix MicrofacetReflection - Reflections achieved but sampling looks wrong? - Done!!

 * Find a better file format or parse other formats into this format

 * Implement other materials (plastic, matte surfaces, metals, ...) and update Material interface

-* Add microfacet distributions to BDFs
+* Add microfacet distributions to BDFs - Done!!

-* Refactor raytrace to path tracing method
+* Refactor raytrace to iterative path tracing method - Done!!

 * Add more benchmarking scenes (Gruesome...
 Unless a generous soul wants to do this by hand, I'll probably find a better file format and parse those instead)
     * Need scenes with lots of primitives, dense, overlapping, or evenly distributed throughout the scene